-1. Please provide contact information for the jurisdiction (County, City, Town, or Regional Agency) you are
+Please provide con responding for. tact information for the jurisdiction (County y, City, Town, or Regional Agency) you are

+Contact Name

+Jurisdiction

+Address

+City/Town

+Email Address

+Phone Number

-Exclusive Service Non-Exclusive Service Municipal Service Permit Open Marke Single-Family Garbage 0 0 0 $\circ$ $\circ$ Single-Family Recycling $\circ$ $\circ$ $\circ$ 0 $\circ$ Single-Family Organics 0 0 $\circ$ 0 0 Multi-Family Garbage $\circ$ $\circ$ 0 $\bigcirc$ $\circ$ Multi-Family Recycling 0 $\circ$ $\circ$ 0 Multi-Family Organics $\circ$ $\circ$ $\bigcirc$ $\bigcirc$ $\circ$ Commercial Garbage 0 0 $\circ$ $\circ$ $\circ$ Commercial Recycling $\circ$ $\bigcirc$ $\bigcirc$ $\bigcirc$ $\circ$ Commercial Organics 0 Other (please specify) 3.
-Which company or one, separate hauler is Single-Family Garbage as recycling and ga bage haulers ?
+Exclusive Service Non-Exclusive Service Municipal Service Permit Open Marke Single-Family Garbage 0 0 0 0 0 Single-Family Recycling 0 0 0 0 \circ Single-Family Organics 0 0 0 0 0 Multi-Family Garbage \circ \circ 0 \circ 0 Multi-Family Recycling \circ \circ 0 \circ \circ Multi-Family Organics \circ \circ \circ \circ \circ Commercial Garbage \circ \circ 0 \bigcirc 0 Commercial Recycling \bigcirc \circ 0 \circ \circ Commercial Organics \circ \bigcirc 0 \bigcirc 0 one, separate hauler d as recycling and ga bage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage as recycling and ga bage haulers ?
+Which company or d as recycling and ga 'bage haulers' ?
 If more than 3.
-Which company or one, separate hauler as recycling and ga bage haulers ?
+Which company or one, separate hauler names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage Single-Family Recycling as recycling and ga bage haulers? ?
+Which company or one, separate hauler Single-Family Garbage names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage Single-Family Recycling Single-Family Organics as recycling and ga bage haulers ?
+Which company or one, separate hauler Single-Family Garbage Single-Family Recycling names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage as recycling and ga bage haulers? ?
+Which company or one, separate hauler Single-Family Garbage Single-Family Recycling Single-Family Organics names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage Multi-Family Recycling as recycling and gal bage haulers? ?
+Which company or one, separate hauler Single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage Multi-Family Recycling Multi-Family Organics as recycling and gal bage haulers? ?
+Which company or one, separate hauler Single-Family Garbage Single-Family Organics Multi-Family Garbage Multi-Family Recycling Multi-Family Organics names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of Single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage Multi-Family Recycling Multi-Family Organics Commercial Garbage as recycling and gal bage haulers? ?
+Which company or one, separate hauler Single-Family Garbage Single-Family Organics Multi-Family Garbage Multi-Family Organics Commercial Garbage names with comma d as recycling and ga rbage haulers' ?
 If more than 3.
-Which company or one, separate hauler of single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage Multi-Family Recycling Multi-Family Organics Commercial Garbage Commercial Recycling as recycling and gal bage haulers ?
+Which company or one, separate hauler Single-Family Garbage Single-Family Organics Multi-Family Garbage Multi-Family Recycling Multi-Family Organics Commercial Garbage Commercial Recycling names with comma d as recycling and gal rbage haulers' ?
+If more than 3.
+Which company or one, separate hauler Single-Family Garbage Single-Family Recycling Single-Family Organics Multi-Family Garbage names with comma d as recycling and gal rbage haulers' ?
 If more than